PiotrMitkowski/slides/README.md

 # slides
-Repository for slides used in my presentations
+This is a repository for slides used in my presentations on several Flutter topics.
+The list of topics included will be gradually built below.